michealdunne14/LocationMarker/README.md

 # Location Marker
 This app allows users to upload images of places that you visited.
-You can view a list of all the locations in a recycler view.
+You can view a list of all the locations in a recycler view and filter this.
+The user can login and register and filter items.
+I can add items to favourite and view all these locations on a map.

 ## Add
 There is a country select where you can search for a country